queenofdowntime/square-one/tutorials/fizzbuzz-js.md

 				expect(fizzbuzz.isDivisibleByFive(5)).toBeTruthy();
 		});
 	```
 1. Run the tests.
-Do you see `ReferenceError: isDivisibleByFive is not defined`?
+Do you see `TypeError: fizzbuzz.isDivisibleByFive is not a function`?
 1. Go define `isDivisibleByFive` in `fizzbuzz.js`. (just define, don't make it
 	do anything.)
 Don't forget to ensure your new function is also listed under `isDivisibleByThree`
 	inside the `modules.exports` brackets.
-(Hint: you will need to add a comma (`,`) after `isDivisibleByFive`.)
+(Hint: you will need to add a comma (`,`) after `isDivisibleByThree`.)
 1. Run the tests. `Received: undefined`?
 Make your function return `true`.
 1. Run the tests.
 Green again?
 Go back to your test file and write the opposing
   `test('is NOT divisible by 5'` block.
-1. Run the tests. `Received: undefined`?
+1. Run the tests. `Received: true`?
 Fix your code to make it pass.

 Once you have all 4 tests passing, commit your work and push to github:
 ```